ipdb/ipdb-tx-spec/docs/transactions/source/implementation-deviations.rst

 Implementation-Specific Deviations
 ==================================

-Some implementations of :ref:`IPDB-compliant servers <Server Requirements>` or :ref:`drivers <Driver Requirements>` deviate from the IPDB Protocol.
+Some implementations of IPDB-compliant servers or drivers deviate from the IPDB Protocol.
 This page summarizes those deviations.